-In Northeastern’s signature co-op ecosystem, students undertake six-month research and work experiences with businesses, non-profits, and government agencies in Boston, across the United States, and around the world.
+In Northeastern’s signature co-op ecosystem, students undertake six-month work experiences with businesses, non-profits, and government agencies in Boston, across the United States, and around the world.

 In the co-op model, students are constantly preparing, acting, and reflecting.
-This cycle begins with a one-credit prep course, in which a co-op coordinator teaches students to build an experiential approach to learning, with the goal of mindfully connecting their co-op positions to their courses of study and their professional aspirations.
-Next, students take their work from campus learning spaces, apply it outside of the classroom in a variety of environments, and then bring that knowledge and those skills back to our campus learning spaces.
+This cycle begins with a one-credit experiential education prep course, in which a co-op coordinator guides students through career exploration, job search, networking, interviewing and other life-long professional skills.
+Next, students take their skills and experience from campus learning spaces, apply it to their work environments, and then bring that knowledge and those skills back to the classroom and other student experiences.

 Integrating Co-op with Academic Planning

 Northeastern students begin by working with their academic advisors to plan how co-op fits best into their Northeastern pathway.
-Students take a one-credit prep course taught by a co-op coordinator and then begin to alternate between full-time academic classes and full-time co-op semesters.
-Students typically work six-month assignments.
+After completing their experiential education course they alternate between full-time academic classes and full-time co-op semesters.
+Students typically work two six-month assignments.
 The exact start and end dates are determined by the employer in collaboration with the co-op coordinator.

 - Spring co-op: beginning of January through the last day of June